 In line with this, the photographic image can also be used to present oneself in an imaginary space, and one's own portrait can be integrated with natural phenomena.
 The relationship to self-portrait has been explored in modern art in terms of deformation the body or as a form of self-awareness [8, pp. 257ff].
 The exploration of the self in relation to natural phenomena, for example, in designing with natural materials or in experiencing natural processes, can provoke a discussion and nature can be perceived as a reference to one's own self in the sequence of the images presented via the digital medium.
 At the same time, this process-like design is connected to a realization of what has been experienced in the digital editing stage, by receiving it again and discussing it associatively.
 In that regard, the images go through different phases of discussion and are subject to enrichment and processing in the sensual-symbolic experience.

 Process-oriented creative processes allow a person to experience themselves and nature in a multi-layered way and are affected by situational circumstances, personal and the particular moment in time as well as the materials used.
-They enable interaction in the therapeutic pair or in groups, during which photographic documentation of the process becomes significant in enhancing the dialogical process of the constantly changing form.
+They enable interaction in the therapeutic pair or in groups, during which photographic documentation of the process becomes significant in enhancing the dialogical element of the constantly changing form.
 This applies both to the pause after creating each phase of the design and the compilation of images into a digital story, similar to an animated film.
 The stimulation of an empathic connection between therapist and client is expressed in the artistic process.
 The activation of sensory modalities through the use of natural materials, as well as in the exploration of self-representation in relation to nature, can mobilize changes in the relationship to oneself, others and the natural world.
 The phenomenon of nature, in inorganic and organic materials, on the micro and macro level, and in self-experience, is an effective therapeutic component in terms of its activation of sensory perception.
 In this context, it is not the duration of the interaction that is decisive, but rather the inner attitude to the experience of the process.
 Artists working in nature and with natural materials can inspire therapists to incorporate access to nature in art therapy.
 This work is possible with all age groups and can include people with disabilities.
 What is special about working with natural phenomena and natural materials is that they are accessible to everyone in their diversity of perception and biographical anchoring and can therefore form a fundamental constant in the creative process.

 Antonovsky, A. (1997).
 Salutogenese.
 Zur Entmystifizierung der Gesundheit.
 Tübingen: DGVT.